Financial Disruption: Planning to End an Unhealthy Relationship

 1. Assess Your Situation:

 Evaluate the dynamics of your marriage.
-Identify patterns of behavior that are detrimental to your mental, emotional, or physical health.
+Identify patterns of behavior that are detrimental to your mental, emotional, financial or physical health.
 This assessment will help you understand why a divorce is necessary for your well-being.

 2. Seek Professional Support: